Hāfu: Heisei period (1989–2019)

-Soon this, too, became a taboo term due to its derogatory connotations such as illegitimacy and discrimination.
+Soon this too became a taboo term due to its derogatory connotations such as illegitimacy and discrimination.
 What were central to these labels were the emphasis on "blood impurity" and the obvious separation of the half Japanese from the majority of Japanese.
 Some English-speaking parents of children of mixed ethnicity use the word "double."
 Amerasian is another term for children of mixed ancestry, especially those born to Japanese mothers and U.S. military fathers.

 Of the one million children born in Japan in 2013, 2.2% had one or more non-Japanese parent.[70]
 According to the Japanese Ministry of Health, Labor and Welfare, one in forty-nine babies born in Japan today are born into families with one non-Japanese parent.
 Most intermarriages in Japan are between Japanese men and women from other Asian countries, including China, the Philippines and South Korea.
-Southeast Asia too, also has significant populations of people with half Japanese ancestry, particularly in the Philippines.
+Southeast Asia also has significant populations of people with half Japanese ancestry, particularly in the Philippines.

 In the 21st century, stereotyping and discrimination against hāfu occurs based on how different their identity, behavior and appearance is from a typical Japanese person.
 Some experience negative treatment such as being teased or bullied in junior high school, treated like foreigners or stereotyped as bilingual and models.
-However, being mixed is increasingly seen as cool.
+However, being mixed has been increasingly seen more positively.
 The hafu of international marriages between Japanese and other Asians tend to blend in easier in Japanese society.
 They can have a bicultural identity.
 Their foreign side could be suppressed in Japan's homogeneous culture.